Truck Camper Logo

 Some truck camper manufacturers even made boots to go between the truck and camper to create a sealed pass-through pathway.
 Northstar Campers still offers this pass-through boot feature today.

 In 2019, most truck camper manufacturers have either gotten away from installing pass-through windows, or install pass-through windows that aren’t removable or don’t fully open.
-The main culprit of this change are slide-outs and mid-baths that either block or consume the space where pass-through windows once resided.
+The main culprits of this change are slide-outs and mid-baths that either block or consume the space where pass-through windows once resided.
 Trade-offs strike again.

 In a February Question of the Week I asked, “Is bathroom access an important factor when you select a truck camper for purchase?”
 The lead up detailed how bathroom access was once a priority for the consumer, but had faded from design memory as slide-outs took over.